FA Cup Final referees

 In English football, the FA Cup Final, the deciding match of the FA Cup competition, is considered the highest domestic honour for referees to be appointed to officiate.

-The most recent final (2022) was refereed by Craig Pawson, with Dan Cook and Edward Smart as assistant referees; David Coote was fourth official and Paul Tierney as video assistant referee.
+The 2023 final was refereed by Paul Tierney, with Neil Davies and Scott Ledger as assistant referees.
+Peter Bankes was fourth official and David Coote served as the video assistant referee.

+The 2024 final was refereed by Andrew Madley, with Harry Lenard and Nick Hopton as assistant referees.

+The 2025 final was refereed by Stuart Attwell, with Adam Nunn and Dan Robathan as assistant referees.

 Selection

 By modern tradition, individuals are appointed to referee an FA Cup Final only once, a rule that has been in practice since 1902.
 They may have previously appeared as an assistant referee or fourth official.

 However, due to the global COVID-19 pandemic in 2020, the tradition was broken when Anthony Taylor became the first referee for over a century to officiate a second cup final.
 This was decided to allow a referee who would be officiating in a maiden final to experience the occasion as intended, with friends and family present and a stadium full of fans.
 In 2021, with the same crowd restrictions in place, Michael Oliver also refereed a second final.

-David Elleray commented on his selection for the 1994 FA Cup Final:
+David Elleray commented on his selection for the 1994 FA Cup final:

 Referees and assistants are chosen by the Football Association for their impartiality and their assessed performance scores for previous seasons.
 Only one referee has ever been replaced under the impartiality rule; Mike Dean agreed to pull out following questions in the media about him being able to referee a Cup Final involving Liverpool as he is from the Wirral, a peninsula situated near the city.
 Alan Wiley took his place.

 Officials are informed of the appointment by the FA Referees' Secretary and sworn to secrecy until a public announcement can be made, usually the following day.
 There then follows a period of media attention resulting in interviews and features appearing in the national press.